 By turning to automation, these groups now have staff members filling out audits on computers, tablets and smartphones while in the wards or across homes and this data is collected and automatically displayed on centralised management dashboards.
 The centralisation of the data makes it much easier to aggregate data in live roll up views across groups and present reports to management on live dashboards.
 As data is inputted weekly, trends can be identified, issues can be recognized and corrective actions set before the issues become a problem.

 The results of automation are clear for all to see, in one instance a hospital group found that across their hospitals they saved 2,976 hours a year by automating their compliance auditing to HIQA regulations.
 Prior to automation, the group was using paper-based methods but by turning to an automated solution they cut out the chasing of data through email and automated the collection and reporting of compliance information.

-We’ve also seen automation in the areas of incident management where the time lag between an incident occurring and being fully reported on has been cut by up to 60%.
-Other areas where automation has been successful include the automation of policy updates & staff sign offs, risk management including risk registers and the testing of controls and also the management of outsourced providers.
+We’ve also seen automation in the areas of incident management where the time lag between an incident occurring and being fully reported on has been cut by up to 60 percent.
+Other areas where automation has been successful include the automation of policy updates and staff sign offs, risk management including risk registers and the testing of controls and also the management of outsourced providers.

 See How ViClarity Can Help You

-ViClarity is an award-winning audit, risk and compliance tool that enables healthcare facilities to effectively identify, monitor, score and report on Risk & Compliance.
+ViClarity is an award-winning audit, risk and compliance tool that enables healthcare facilities to effectively identify, monitor, score and report on risk and compliance.
 Our process is used daily in multiple healthcare organisations and as a result, has been subject to many successful HIQA and JCI inspections to date.
-We are currently working with multiple public and private hospitals across Ireland and the UK as well as over 300 nursing home and homecare facilities.
+We are currently working with multiple public and private hospitals across Ireland and the UK as well as more than 300 nursing home and homecare facilities.